camaraproject/DeviceLocation/documentation/MeetingMinutes/CAMARA Device Location - 2023-12-05.md

        - Point about Ipv6 solved
        - Description comments from Cetin considered
        - Precision on date time accordingly to the commonalities guidelines
+       - MERGED during the meeting
   - [location-retrieval.yaml v0.1 Release Candidate](https://github.com/camaraproject/DeviceLocation/pull/114)
-      - Point about Ipv6 solved (complete alignement with verification device structure)
+      - Point about Ipv6 solved (complete alignment with verification device structure)
+      - Ready to review
   - [geofencing.yaml v0.1 Release Candidate](https://github.com/camaraproject/DeviceLocation/pull/116)
       - Rafal aligned Notification source example list accordingly to the guidelines
-      - Alignement with IP v6 to be done.
+      - Alignment with IP v6 to be done.
+      - Akos will align ip addresses and device model as has been done with location retrieval and location verification
+      - Typo found in "expiresAt" subscription info.
+Akos will fix.

 * Review latest comments in PR for README and CHANGELOG, and decide if ready to be merged:
   - [Release Notes](https://github.com/camaraproject/DeviceLocation/pull/106)
   - *Links will work after branch for Release-0.2.0 is created*
   - No new comment since last meeting

 ### Review other Issues and PRs